rey-hossa/CryptoCoin/README.md

-# Books Finder Project
+# Cryptocoin Project

 ![Alt text](src/images/cryptocoin.png "image")

-This project is a books finder application, so with this app you can search every existing book in the world.
+This project is a crypto site, so with this site you can keep track of your favorite cryptocurrencies.

 ## Getting Started

-To Starting using this Application, go to https://reysbooksfinder.netlify.app on your favourite browser, or if you want to try it locally download the project and rename the ".env.sample" file in ".env" and edit this with your api key (get it from "Google Books APIs").
+To Starting using this Application, go to https://cryptocoinproject.netlify.app on your favourite browser, or if you want to try it locally download the project and rename the ".env.sample" file in ".env" and edit this with your api key (get it from "coinapi.io").

 ## Tools Used